 This February (2020), regular rainfall resulted in elevated perched water table levels.
 During March 2020, reduced rainfall and warmer conditions subsequently resulted in a slight decline in the perched water table level.
-Regular rainfall throughout April and May has resulted in the increase in water levels in the perched water table, and subsequently the actual groundwater level (black line) continues to track well above the trigger level (teal line).
+Regular rainfall in the Anglesea catchment throughout April to June has resulted in the increase in water levels in the perched water table, and subsequently the actual groundwater level (black line) continues to track well above the trigger level (teal line).